sarbal/BINF_tut/lessons/lesson5.md

 - User interface function (```ui```) defines the structure of the page
 - Placing a function in ui tells shiny where to display your object
 - Add an R object to your user interface, the object will be reactive if the code that builds it calls a widget value
 - a widget is a web element that your users can interact with
+- See the example below:
 ```
 ui <- fluidPage(

-  titlePanel("This is the title"),
+  titlePanel("Random numbers: normal distribution"),   # Title panel

   # Inputs
   sidebarLayout(
     sidebarPanel(
-      textInput("one", "Number1"),
+      textInput("one", "Mean", value=0),
-      textInput("two", "Number2"),
+      textInput("two", "Standard deviation", value=1),
+      textInput("three", "Number of repeats", value=10000),
-      textInput("caption", "Text1"),
+      textInput("caption", "X-axis label"),
-      actionButton("add", "Add"),
+      actionButton("add", "Run"),
       checkboxInput(inputId = "obs", label = strong("Show individual observations"), value = FALSE),
-      sliderInput("bins", "Number of bins:",  min = 1, max = 10, value = 5)
+      sliderInput("bins", "Number of bins:",  min = 1, max = 100, value = 5)
     ),

     # Result display